Esri/storymap-journal/README.md

 Map Journal source code will be available for download in the next days.
 Thanks for your patience.

-In the mean time you can check out [Map Journal page on Story Maps website](http://storymaps.arcgis.com/en/app-list/map-journal/).
+In the mean time you can check out [Map Journal page on Story Maps website](http://storymaps.arcgis.com/en/app-list/map-journal/) and [download the ready-to-deploy application](http://links.esri.com/storymaps/map_journal_template_zip).

 ## Features